SereniT33/SOCI514SerenaChoi/Assign3/Assign3_Choi_Categorical_Variable.md

 variables are statistically significant, and therefore, we can reject the null hypotheses, where coefficients are 0.
 Looking at the adjusted R-square value, this model accounts for about 21% of variance of y.
-While it is not terrible, the model does not fit the observations well.
+While it is not terrible, the model does not fit the observations quite well.

 ``` r
 summary(model1)